centrifugal/centrifugo/docs/content/pro/index.md

 Centrifugo becomes more popular and is used in many projects over the world.
 Since it's rather big project I need more and more time to maintain it healthy, improve client libraries and introduce new features.

 I am considering to create a PRO version of Centrifugo.
 It may include some additional features on top of open-source Centrifugo version.
 This version will have some model of monetization, I am still evaluating whether it's reasonable to have and will be in demand.

+An alternative to PRO version is our [Centrifugal OpenCollective](https://opencollective.com/centrifugal) organization – personally I prefer this way of becoming sustainable since it does not involve creating custom closed-source version of Centrifugo.

 Please contact me (see email address in [my GitHub profile](https://github.com/FZambia)) if you are interested in having additional features mentioned below and have any ideas on how to keep Centrifugo development sustainable.

 ## Real-time connection analytics with Clickhouse